Siddiqullah Chowdhury: Indian Muslims

 Chowdhury is of the opinion that Muslims should not learn patriotism from other citizens of the country or from the government.
 According to him, if Muslims had not participated in the Indian freedom struggle, then it would have taken "another 100 years" for India to become independent.
 He said that if India became a Hindu state, then India would collapse.

 Government of Bangladesh

 Chowdhury is critical of the Sheikh Hasina led government of Bangladesh.
-He has criticised the government for their treatment of the Razakars (an anti Bangladeshi paramilitary force organised by Pakistani army during the Bangladesh Liberation War of 1971) whom he has hailed as "religious leaders".
-He also said that assaulting pious citizens was a part of the Bangladesh government's conspiracy.
+He said that assaulting pious citizens was a part of the Bangladesh government's conspiracy.

 Triple Talaq

 In August 2016, the Supreme Court of India banned the controversial practice of triple talaq (oral instant divorce).
 Reacting to it, Chowdhury said that the practice was an integral part of Islam.
 He termed the verdict of supreme court as "unconstitutional" and criticised it for interfering in Islamic laws.
 He also said that Muslims would continue to follow the sharia (Islamic laws).
 Opposition Bharatiya Janata Party national secretary Rahul Sinha demanded his arrest as according to him, Chowdhury refused to abide by the laws of the country.